$38.47-$47.66 hourly / $6,668.42-$8,261.00 monthly / $80,021.04-$99,132.00 annual

 Education and Experience:

-B. An associate’s degree or its equivalent from a recognized college or university preferably with coursework in business management, merchandising, or business accounting AND four years of recent, full-time, paid experience in supervising or managing a general merchandise retail operation.
+B. An associate’s degree or its equivalent from a recognized college or university preferably with coursework in business management, merchandising, or business accounting AND four years of recent, full-time, paid experience in supervising or managing a retail operation which specializes in general merchandise.
 Experience in a college retail store is desirable.

-C. Graduation from high school or its equivalent AND six years of recent full-time paid experience in supervising or managing a general merchandise retail operation.
+C. Graduation from high school or its equivalent AND six years of recent, full-time paid experience in supervising or managing a retail operation which specializes in general merchandise.
 College level coursework in business management, computer applications and office technologies (CAOT), merchandising, or business accounting is desirable.
 Experience in a college retail store is desirable.

 D. Any equivalent combination of A., B, or C. above.